 Written during my agenting days, this post details what literary agents want.
 This past year, I’ve built up a great client list and sold some great books.
-And I want nothing but more of the same for my next year, my next five years, my next ten years in the business.
-However, as I mentioned on Alice Pope’s blog a few weeks ago, I now have a great base of clients and don’t feel the same frenzy to grow my list as I did, say, this time last year, as I was signing up my first few clients (who are still my clients, by the way, and one of whom just had a great success story).
+What are literary agents looking for changes often, as I mentioned on Alice Pope’s blog a few weeks ago.
+For example, once they have a great base of clients and don’t feel the same frenzy to grow their lists, they get more selective.
+But they will always want strong work.
+Here’s how to give yourself top consideration.

 What Literary Agents Want